-Port Range Direction Purpose and Details For SRC TCP 6810 LAN ->Server Call Recording Support.
+Port Range Direction Purpose and Details For SRC For SRC TCP 6810 LAN ->Server Call Recording Support.
 To enable a third-party call recording equipment (CRE) server to connect to the SRC control interface on MBG, this port must be enabled.
 TCP 6815 Server ->ICPs Indirect Call Recording support (Optional).
 To enable MBG to connect to the Indirect Call Recording connector on MiVoice Business systems which support it.
 UDP 35000 to 35999 Server ->LAN Voice Recording.
 For streaming voice streams from the MBG server to the CRE for recording purposes.
-For SIPREC TCP <srs port=""></srs> LAN -> SRS SIP Signaling to SIPREC server.
-UDP 35000 to 35999 Server -> LAN Voice Recording.
-For streaming voice streams from the MBG server to the SRS for recording purposes.